 He sighed, and slid down said wall in helpless resignation.

 On either side of him, Ron and Hermione did the same.

 Across from them hung a tapestry of Barnabas the Barmy being clubbed by trolls.
 Down a ways, two suites of armor guarded the stairs up to the eighth floor.
 He looked around in frustration, again, but the feeling was clear.
-They'd circled around it, over it, under it... mapped out a space roughly 9 by 9 by 9 meters across.
+They'd circled around it, over it, under it... mapped out a space roughly nine by nine by nine meters across.
 Three months of aggravation and research and searching, and it led them here.

 To a blank wall.